 As a first time home owner, you’re likely are going to want to make some changes.
 The fact is, many housing renovations are so expensive that it can be tempting to save money by trying to do it yourself.
 The big question is, should I DIY my renovations, or hire a professional?

 Obviously this isn’t a simple answer.

-Your abilities, temperament, timelines, and budget all come into play.
+Your abilities, temperament, timelines, and budget all come into play (if you need help with this you can get our free home renovation budget template) .
 But let’s see if we can help you clear the air on whether a DIY renovation is right for you.